 3. Buddha’s Hand Lemon

-This lemon has another name also known as Finger Citron Lemons.
-This type of lemon looks like it was made by mistake and it is not shaped like a normal lemon.
-The Buddha’s Hand Lemon looks just like fingers off of a hand that grows out from the top area and is very fragrant.
-The rind of this lemon and the pith is beneficial because it does not have any seeds or juice where the fingers are located and the fingers are only rind, nothing more.
-This lemon growes in China, and the Chinese believe it to be a symbol of happiness and good fortune.
+This lemon has another name, also known as Finger Citron Lemons.
+The Buddha’s Hand Lemon looks just like the fingers of a hand that grows out from the top area and is very fragrant.
+The rind of this lemon and the pith is beneficial because it does not have any seeds or juice where the fingers are located, and the fingers are only rind, nothing more.
+This lemon grows in China, and the Chinese believe it to be a symbol of happiness and good fortune.
 They also use it as an offering in their temple.